-6.7.
+5.7.
 Requests for further information from the Dean

-The Dean may request further information on any student and discuss his/her progress with the student, supervisor, DRS or HoD as necessary.
+The Dean may request further information on any student and discuss his/her progress with the student, supervisor, Graduate Director or HoD as necessary.
 The Dean may require the departmental RSPB to reconsider the situation of any student, and its progress decisions, where this seems necessary.
 In cases where the student(s) concerned is supervised by the Dean, or he/she serves on the Supervisory Panel, the Dean shall arrange for another Dean to act in any circumstances that depart from normal expectations.

-7. Assessment
+6. Assessment

-7.1.
+6.1.
 Nomination and appointment of examiners

-When a student submits their Approval of Title Form, the department will be asked to nominate two examiners: one internal and one external, whose names have to be approved by the Dean.
+When a student submits their Approval of Title Form, the department will be asked to nominate two examiners: one internal and one external, whose names have to be approved and appointed by the Dean.